-A judgment is a court’s final decision regarding a lawsuit.
-It details the rights and responsibilities of each party.
+A judgment is a court order representing the court’s final decision regarding a lawsuit.
+It details each party’s rights and responsibilities.
 Civil judgments are then entered into the public record.

 If a judgment is entered against you, you are now legally obligated to pay the creditor the amount of the judgment.
-Leaving a judgment unsatisfied can negatively affect your financial situation further, and can limit your ability to get new credit.
+The creditor becomes known as a judgment creditor once they obtain this court order.
+Leaving a judgment unsatisfied can further affect your financial situation and limit your ability to get new credit.

 Effect of Judgments on Your Credit Report

-In the past, national consumer reporting agencies (NCRAs) — Equifax, Experian, and TransUnion — included public records on your credit report.
+National consumer reporting agencies (NCRAs) — Equifax, Experian, and TransUnion — previously included public records on your credit report.
 This included judgments, tax liens, and bankruptcies.
-Having public records reported on your credit history can have adverse implications on your credit.
+Having public records reported on your credit history could have adverse implications on your credit.

-However, the three major credit bureaus have not reported judgments on your credit file for the last few years.
-So, this means that a judgment doesn’t directly impact your credit score.
+However, the three major credit reporting agencies have not reported judgments on your credit file since 2018.
+This means that a judgment doesn’t directly impact your credit score.

 Overview of Judgments in Credit Reports